 Click work injury claim to discover how to start to claim compensation from your employer.

 If you have an industrial disease claim it is likely that there will be many other workers already attempting to claim for the same disease from the same employer.
 This is called a “group action” and to start your claim your solicitor would need to join your claim in with the group action, so the court could deal with all the cases at the same time.

 What is a national compensation scheme?

-For example, The Department of Trade and Industry Coalhealth compensation scheme deals with compensation claims for industrial disease including lung disease and vibration white finger from workers employed by British Coal employed after 1954 in England (1949 in Scotland).
+For example, The Department of Trade and Industry Coalhealth compensation scheme deals with compensation claims for industrial disease, including lung disease and vibration white finger for workers employed by British Coal employed after 1954 in England (1949 in Scotland).